 Minato himself, once he begins to fight seriously with the intention of winning the Sekirei Plan.
 He proves to be an excellent strategist and takes full advantage of his harem's strengths and unique abilities.

 Bi the Way: Minato, Yukari, Musubi, Homura, and Mutsu.
-Several other characters are more ambiguous but may be this as well, such as Uzume and Mikogami.
+Several other characters, most notably Uzume and Mikogami, are relatively Ambiguously Bi, but have enouggh going for them to suggest that they're this as well.

 Big Ball of Violence: Seo and the Ashikabi of the West get into one because of mist, complete with fighting sounds.
 In season 1 Seo gets his ass kicked by his own Sekirei for being a pervert in this manner.